autopilotpattern/mysql/README.md

 ### Maintenance via `health` handler

-The Containerbuddy `health` handler calls `triton-mysql.py health`.
-If the node is a replica, it merely checks the health of the instance by making a `SELECT 1` against the database and exiting with exit code 0 (which Containerbuddy then interprets as a message to send a heartbeat to Consul).
+The ContainerPilot `health` handler calls `triton-mysql.py health`.
+If the node is a replica, it merely checks the health of the instance by making a `SELECT 1` against the database and exiting with exit code 0 (which ContainerPilot then interprets as a message to send a heartbeat to Consul).

 If the node is primary, the handler will ask Consul if the TTL key for backups have expired or whether the binlog has been rotated.
 If either case is true, the application will create a new snapshot, upload it to Manta, and write the appropriate keys to Consul to tell replicas where to find the backup.

 ### Failover via `onChange` handler

-The Containerbuddy configuration for replicas watches for changes to the primary.
+The ContainerPilot configuration for replicas watches for changes to the primary.
 If the primary becomes unhealthy or updates its IP address, the `onChange` handler will fire and call into `triton-mysql.py`.
 Replicas will all attempt to become the new primary by writing a lock into Consul.
 Only one replica will receive the lock and become the new primary.
 The new primary will reload its configuration to start writing its heartbeats as primary, while the other replicas will update their replication configuration to start replicating from the new primary.

 ### Promotion of replica to primary

-With the automatic failover described above, manually promoting a replica to a primary is a simple matter of updating the flag we've set in Consul and then allowing the Containerbuddy `onChange` handlers to update the replication topology for each node independently.
+With the automatic failover described above, manually promoting a replica to a primary is a simple matter of updating the flag we've set in Consul and then allowing the ContainerPilot `onChange` handlers to update the replication topology for each node independently.

 - Update the `mysql-primary` key in Consul to match the new primary's short-form container ID (i.e. its hostname).
 - The `onChange` handlers on the other replicas will automatically detect the change in what node is the primary, and will execute `CHANGE MASTER` to change their replication source to the new primary.